-You will leave Oxford with skills and insights that help you in your role, that you can bring home to your organisation, and that will strengthen your contribution to the public sector more widely.
+You will leave Oxford better equipped with skills and insights that help you in your role, that you can bring home to your organisation, and that will strengthen your contribution to the public sector more widely.
 In particular, you will have strengthened your ability to respond to six challenges facing all leaders of major public institutions:

-- Making tough decisions while managing the biases that distort decisions made under pressure. - · Improving the ability of your organisation to deliver outcomes that matter to the people you serve. - · Building a culture of integrity in your organisation and - · Communicating effectively within your own organisation, across government, and with diverse public audiences and partners. - Creating effective partnerships with businesses and social sector organisations, and negotiating internationally across sectors to deliver better services, produce better outcomes, and advance the public interest. - · Adapting to changing digital technology and harnessing its benefits while managing the challenges of cyber threats.
+- · Making tough decisions while managing the biases that distort decisions made under pressure. - Strengthening internal culture and building strong teams able to deliver superior organisational performance. - Building a culture of integrity in your organisation and sector. - Communicating effectively within your own organisation, across government, and with diverse public audiences and partners. - · Creating effective partnerships with businesses and social sector organisations, and negotiating internationally across sectors to deliver better services, produce better outcomes, and advance the public interest. - Adapting to changing digital technology and harnessing its benefits while managing the challenges of cyber threats.

-The programme will help you to develop a personal and organisational action plan, supported by programme faculty, executive coaches, and your peers.
+The programme will help you to develop a personal and organisational action plan, supported by programme faculty, and your peers.